Confluent Platform can be deployed in multiple datacenters. Multi datacenter deployments enable use-cases such as:

 - Review the Confluent Replicator example in the Confluent Platform demo.
 The demo shows users how to deploy a Kafka streaming ETL using KSQL for stream processing and Confluent Control Center for monitoring, along with Replicator to replicate data.

-- For a practical guide to designing and configuring multiple Apache Kafka clusters to be resilient in case of a disaster scenario, see the Disaster Recovery white paper.
+- For a practical guide to designing and configuring multiple Kafka clusters to be resilient in case of a disaster scenario, see the Disaster Recovery white paper.
 This white paper provides a plan for failover, failback, and ultimately successful recovery.

 - Tutorial: Replicating Data Between Clusters